 Below is an updated guide to Rector history connected with the group who grew up around the Hilltop in Columbus, Ohio in the middle of the twentieth century.
 We will expand this as we learn more.

 Tom Rector traveled to Rectortown, VA after a business meeting near DC, and alerted the family to its historic connections.
-Brian Rector followed up with a visit as well, taking pictures of signs and gravestones.
+Brian Rector did some early research in the New York Public Library in 1996, then followed up with a visit to Rectortown as well, taking pictures of signs and gravestones.
 Eric Rector visited Siegen, North Rhine Westphalia, Germany in 2019.
 He visited Orange, VA in 2021 and 2022, gleaning Rector records about our ancestor’s arrival in the New World in 1714 along the way.
 He also visited the Fauquier County courthouse to explore public records attached to these early ancestors who share our name, and drove through the village known as Rectortown.

-Before the arrival in the New World, Johannes Jacob Richter’s ancestry can be traced back as far as 1550, largely through the city and surrounding towns of Siegen, but the research shown here has our earliest known ancestor coming ‘from the country near Miessen’, from the city of Freiburg, which is far north, near Hamburg and very close to the North Sea and Denmark.
+Before the arrival in the New World, Johannes Jacob Richter’s ancestry can be traced back as far as 1550, largely through the city and surrounding towns of Siegen, but the research shown here has our earliest known ancestor coming ‘from the country near Miessen’, from the city of Freiburg, near present day Dresden.

 Additional posts concerned with our ancestors can be found in the “History” category group on this blog site.